Do you ever stop to think about how many things you buy just because?

 It might, for about a nanosecond, and then the guilt will kick in and you’ll be worrying about money.

 Treating yourself is good.
-Going into debt for a treat is bad.
+Going into debt and being broke for a treat is bad.

 Just a few minor adjustments and you can watch your savings mount up.